-Teachers, counselors, and schools can use Couragion to help middle and high school students expand the different types of careers they're considering.
+Teachers, counselors, and schools can use Couragion to help middle and high school students expand the range of careers they're considering.
 Once students have used Couragion to identify a career of high interest, students will benefit significantly from shadowing or volunteering with a person in that field.
-Businesses, hospitals, and other community organizations are much more likely to accept one passionate student into their workplace instead of a large field trip of semi-interested teenagers.Continue reading Show less
+Businesses, hospitals, and other community organizations are much more likely to accept one passionate student into their workplace than a large field trip of semi-interested teenagers.Continue reading Show less

 Couragion is a website that helps match students to STEM careers.
 Kids begin by answering a questionnaire that asks them about their values.
 They then use sliders and drag and drop their choices to signify the importance of things such as travel, recognition, creativity, and variety in their work.

 Couragion begins with each student's needs and wants.
 However, many kids struggle with the opening series of questions.
 Even high school seniors are not sure whether they want to work for a nonprofit or profit company; they may not have had enough life experience to answer confidently.
-But by clicking on the information icon, students can view a box that provides some added context, such as the challenges and benefits of working with differently sized teams.
+But by clicking on the information icon, students can view a box that provides some added context, such as the challenges and benefits of working with teams of different sizes.

 There aren’t any teacher reviews yet.
 Be the first to review this tool.Write a review